gjwdyk/CloudFormation-Big-IP-LAMPv7/README.md

-Below onward Windows Server 2008 are added into the CF template, as well as a few changes done to the LAMPv7 image (may affect the previous/above CF templates).
+Below onward Windows Server 2008 is added into the CF template, as well as a few changes done to the LAMPv7 image (which may affect the previous/above CF templates).

 The same as previous, the Windows Server VM is only imported to AWS Region Singapore (ap-southeast-1), therefore the CF template works only in AWS Region Singapore (ap-southeast-1).
 To make this template works in any other AWS Regions, the adapted LAMPv7 AMI and the adapted Windows Server AMI must exist in the targeted region and be accessible by the targeted account, before the execution of this template.